chriseidhof/chriseidhofnl/site/posts/view-representable.md

 Sometimes, we want to communicate events back from an NSView to SwiftUI.
 If the event modifies a value, we could simply modify the corresponding binding.
 For example, if the event would be `scrollViewDidScroll`, we can change the `scrollPosition` binding.
 However, for other events it's more appropriate to just call a closure (this is what `Button` does each time the user taps).
 Of course, this closure could have parameters as well.

 I'm sure there are many more issues when doing this in practice, if you have any feedback or comments I'd love to hear about it.

+If you want to learn more about SwiftUI, check out our book [Thinking in SwiftUI](https://www.objc.io/books/thinking-in-swiftui/).